gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 Most important pieces to understand here are:

-* `Query` and `Mutation` - Components to be used to use graphql stuff.
+* `Query` and `Mutation` - Components for graphql stuff.
 * `onClick` `addTodo` call - Add todo calls a mutation on the client side using the directive `@client` inside the mutation definition.
 This tells the underlying apollo infrastructure that this graphql command is for local changes only.
-    * In the main file in `stateLink` using `withClientState` we defined the mutation resolver for add todo call that basically writes to the local cache and then thre components refreshes to read the4 values.
+    * In the main file in `stateLink` using `withClientState`, we defined the mutation resolver for add todo that basically writes to the local cache and then the components refreshes to read the values.
     * Think of this as **`redux` actions and reducers**.
-* `GET_ORDERS` - This graphql query doesn’t use the `@client` so its hits the graphql interface over the network and then when data comes back it updates the cache automagically.
+* `GET_ORDERS` - This graphql query doesn’t use the `@client` so it hit's the graphql interface over the network and then when data comes back it updates the cache automagically.

 ## Authentication